Skip to main content

 Fairbanks is vulnerable to flooding from the Chena and Tanana rivers, particularly during spring breakup when ice jams can cause rapid water level rises.
 The Chena River flood control project has reduced but not eliminated risk.

-FEMA Flood Risk Profile: Fairbanks North Star County
+FEMA Flood Risk Profile: Fairbanks North Star Borough

 Based on FEMA's National Risk Index, which evaluates flood risk at the county level using historical loss data, exposure, and vulnerability.